 The Honors Program creates a vibrant, tight-knit “community within a community” at Clarkson.
 Bonds of friendship and teamwork are formed as early as “Pre-Frosh” Summer Research and first-year student orientation, when newly arrived Honors students escape for two days to Camp Oswegatchie to conquer the high ropes course and gobble a few too many s’mores.
 Throughout their four years, Honors students discover endless ways to connect, collaborate and create memories together.

-Honors students can apply to live together in Honors housing!
+Incoming first-year Honors students can apply to live in Honors housing!
 This opportunity is part of a larger effort to create an academically focused learning community including the Clarkson School.
-Honors has reserved living space in the Ormsby and Newell wings of Price Hall, which is where the Honors Program staff offices, Honors/Clarkson School student lounge, and Honors classroom are located.
+Honors has limited reserved living space in the Ormsby and Newell wings of Price Hall, which is where the Honors Program staff offices, Honors/Clarkson School student lounge, and Honors classroom are located.
 Those in Honors Housing will have direct access to all of those spaces.
 Ormsby and Newell residence halls are suite-style housing with two students sharing a room and two rooms sharing a bathroom.
 An application will be available in January each year for upper-class students.
 Incoming first-year students can indicate their interest in being placed in Honors housing when they complete their University Housing Questionnaire.
 Please note that Honors housing for incoming first-year students is not guaranteed and students will be placed on a space-availablebasis.
 In the 2014-2015 academic year, we were able to accommodate all first-year students who were interested in Honors housing, but our space is limited and we cannot guarantee you a place in Honors housing.
 Available rooms are allocated on a first-come, first-served basis, according to the date that the incoming first-year student formally accepts his or her invitation to join the Honors Program.

 Trips & Traditions